What we know and have established

 The prime suspects are the inferences to the men (or man) seen at the tomb upon its discovery (Luke 24:4; Mark 16:5).
 However, Magdalene certainly wasn't blinded by spectacular delusions of grandeur just from a missing body, whose first assumption was that the Gardener had taken it (John 20:14-15), and some of the disciples still doubted when reports of his appearances were being made.
 It becomes quite a stretch to assume his followers would not have suspected something up with suspicious men hanging out at the tomb if they in fact had any involvement or even suspicions of involvement.
 We can assume these were factual accounts, since, as inventions, strange men at the tomb served little purpose other than increasing suspicion surrounding the story.

 Others focus on Joseph of Arimathea, the handler of Jesus' body.
-However, as we discussed in Part II, Joseph was at least of some Jewish official capacity undoubtedly assigned to the task of burying a criminal condemned by the Sanhedrin (Mark 15:43; Luke 23:50-51; John 19:38), which is a scene that is remarkably accurate with other sources in regards to such burials from this period.
+However, as we discussed in Part II, Joseph was at least of some Jewish official capacity undoubtedly assigned to the task of burying a criminal condemned by the Sanhedrin (Mark 15:43; Luke 23:50-51; John 19:38), which is a scene that is remarkably accurate with other sources in regards to burials from this period.
 Therefore, he was a highly recognizable figure, which not only makes him an easily accessible suspect but makes it an incredible stretch to assume he would have laid his credibility and even life on the line for such an illicit act.

 Motive is an essential component to this, which demands we find one to justify the act.
 The motive must lie within the historical framework of this culture, and since we now understand the cultural barriers, simply dismissing the motive component as an unknowable one is not an adequate or genuine approach to this problem.
 What benefit did they get out of it personally that was worth risking committing this crime in defiance of the burial protocol, the Sanhedrin and Roman authority, especially in spite of the controversy and focus already surrounding the body by the authorities prior?

 Were they Jewish?
 Was this done on the Sabbath?
 Was it done for religious reasons?
-If so, this raises issues in regards to impurity laws about corpses (Numbers 19:11-22), issues of general morality and their personal faith and belief in Yahweh.
+If so, this raises issues with regards to impurity laws about corpses (Numbers 19:11-22), issues of general morality and their personal faith and belief in Yahweh.
 What did they gain if it wasn't for religious reasons?
 What eventually happened to the body afterwards, especially in light of the Jewish formality of burial and just how the ancients in general regarded the rites of death and burial?
 Were they friend or foe?
 If the latter, was the body just discarded and left to rot?
 Why didn't anyone else notice it?
 Why didn't the family inquire the whereabouts of the body?
 If more than one party was involved, how did this remain a secret and why?

 So, to even suggest E, one needs to not only come up with speculative explanations to these questions, but pick a suspect, suppose more speculations about the suspect and then guess the motive behind it.
-Then it becomes a matter of prerogative of the person analyzing this as to whether believing the official story is less or more problematic than trying to solve it with an even more problematic alternative.
+Then it becomes a matter of prerogative for the person analyzing this as to whether believing the official story is less or more problematic than trying to solve it with an even more problematic alternative.

 Lastly, most of these theories move from improbable to virtually impossible if Matthew's account about the sentries guarding the tomb is true, in addition to the conspiracy involving the Jewish authorities to explain what happened as a result (Matthew 27:62-66; 28:11-13).
 The only way to get by this is to abruptly dismiss the guard as a Matthean fabrication.
 However, even though the guard account is only recorded in Matthew's gospel, there is no logical reason to dismiss it, at least from a historical point of view other than the necessity to remove it merely as an inconvenience.
 Moreover, Matthew's account is not only historically plausible but doesn't follow a logical course we would expect as an invention, which I discussed in greater detail in another article (here: The Evangelists, Matthew's harebrained scheme?).